-- Almost three-quarters work for health and human services or public safety and criminal justice agencies. - Ninety percent work for the 15 largest agencies, which make up 10 percent of total agencies.
+- Almost three-quarters work for health and human services or public safety and criminal justice agencies. - Ninety percent work for the 16 largest agencies, which make up 11 percent of total agencies.

-SAO Report No. 99-705
+SAO Report No. 00-701

-Members of the Legislative Audit Committee May 24, 1999 Page 2
+Members of the Legislative Audit Committee December 15, 1999 Page 2

-- Forty-four percent of the State's employees work at institutions of higher education: - One-third are paid with funds that are not appropriated by the State. - Over 30 percent work in health-related institutions. - Almost three-quarters work for The University of Texas System, the Texas A&M University System, or one of their components.
+Forty-four percent of the State's employees work at institutions of higher education:

+- Over one-third of higher education employees are paid with funds that are not appropriated by the State. - Over one-third of higher education employees work in health-related institutions. - Almost three-quarters of higher education employees work for The University of Texas System, the Texas A&M University System, or one of their components.